coletonodonnell/coleton.io/content/posts/algo.md

 |:--:|
 | *Insertion Case 2 & 3* |

-Here is a possible implementation the insert operation inspired from *Cormen's* psuedocode:
+Here is a possible implementation the insert operation inspired from *Cormen's* pseudocode:

 ```cpp
 bool insert(int element)